petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

 To locate and download the `customization.log` or `validation.log` file:

 1. In the Azure portal, go to the relevant storage account by filtering for storage accounts within the staging resource group that the VM Image Builder service created.
-For more information on the staging resource group, see [Properties: stagingResourceGroup](./image-builder-json.md#properties-stagingresourcegroup).

 2. Under the storage account, go to **Data Storage**.